 A1.3.2.1 The Chairman of a Study Group should establish a Steering Committee composed of all Vice-Chairmen, Working Party Chairmen and their Vice-Chairmen, as well as the Chairmen of subgroups to assist in the organization of the work.

-A1.3.2.2 The Study Groups will normally set up Working Parties to study within their scope the Questions assigned to them, as well as topics in accordance with § A1.3.1.2 above.
+A1.3.2.2 The Study Groups will normally set up Working Parties to study topics within their scope, and topics based on the Questions assigned to them, as well as topics in accordance with § A1.3.1.2 above.
 Working Parties are understood to exist over an undefined period to answer Questions and study the topics put before the Study Group.
 Each Working Party will study Questions and these topics, and will prepare draft Recommendations and other texts for consideration by the Study Group.
 To limit the resource impact on the Radiocommunication Bureau, Member States, Sector Members, Associates and Academia, a Study Group shall establish by consensus and maintain only the minimum number of Working Parties.

 A1.3.2.3 A Study Group may also establish a minimum number of Task Groups, as necessary, to which it may assign the studies of those urgent issues and the preparation of those urgent Recommendations that cannot reasonably be carried out by a Working Party; appropriate liaison between the work of a Task Group and the Working Parties may be required.
 Given the urgent nature of the issues that need to be assigned to a Task Group, deadlines will be established for the completion of the work of a Task Group, and the Task Group will be disbanded upon completion of the assigned work.